jakezatecky/react-checkbox-tree/README.md

 />
 ```

-If you are using the [`react-fontawesome`](https://github.com/FortAwesome/react-fontawesome) library, you can also directly substitute those icons:
+If you are using the [`react-fontawesome`][react-fontawesome] library, you can also directly substitute those icons:

 ``` jsx
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome'